Front end observability

 When you think about it, observability is not all that different from the standard practice of adding console.log statements at appropriate points and debugging locally – only it's more rigorous and queryable and we can observe production.

-Example 2 - HTTP event: Observing PATCH and GET responses
+Example 2 - HTTP event

-Observability point: HTTP event.
+Observability point: HTTP event

 On saving a shareholder's stake, the front end app should refresh the list of all shareholders' stakes.